6 Proven Ways to Have Better Conversations and Become Socially Electric

 One of the best ways to keep your conversation partner interested is to tell engaging and captivating stories.
 Even if you’re offering advice, using storytelling will help the listener get involved and actually remember the advice you’re giving.
 Stories give us physiological responses, so even though stories are not the most direct way to tell someone something, they are a great way to mentally capture a listener.

-But, no matter how funny or interesting you think your stories are, don’t be a conversational narcissist (a person that constantly talks about themselves and nothing else).
-Encourage other people to share their thoughts, stories and think about how equal your talking is.
+But, no matter how funny or interesting you think your stories are, don’t be a conversational narcissist (a person who constantly talks about themselves and nothing else).
+Encourage other people to share their thoughts, and stories and think about how equal your talking is.

 Related: How can You use Storytelling Within Business